Do-it-yourself guides for hiring a nanny, paperwork, and the nanny tax

 And here is a summary of everything related to paperwork, payroll and taxes:

-• Decide how you want to pay the nanny.
+• Decide how to pay.
 The main options are payroll services or do-it-yourself.
 We decided to go with the do-it-yourself way.
 A payroll service is more expensive, but can save you a lot of money.

 • Get a state business license,